git-for-windows/git-for-windows.github.io/Install-inside-MSYS2-proper.md

 Now you can close the current shell and open a MINGW64 shell (`msys2_shell.cmd -mingw64`) to check that everything went well.
 Run `git --version` and it should output something like `git version 2.31.0.windows.1` (or newer).

+If you want to run Git from outside the shells, add `C:\msys64\cmd` to your `PATH`, e.g. by using *Edit environment variables for your account* from the Start menu.
+It has to come before any other entry pointing inside your MSYS2 installation.
+If you have installed your MSYS2 into a different directory, correct the path accordingly.

 #### Troubleshooting